Iszyworld39/Business-Problem-Analysis/README.md

 # Dataset Source

 * The dataset for this project was compiled using internal business records and publicly available industry data.

+  Please contact Israel Peter at peterisrael.official@gmail.com for any inquiries or feedback.